Helpful Frequently Asked Questions

 No, none of our surgeries are open from Friday 6pm to Monday at 8am.
 If you require medical assistance during this time, please contact NHS 24 on 111 (freephone).

-Eyemouth is open all day from 8.30am to 6pm but Coldingham surgery closes from 1 to 2pm daily.
+Eyemouth surgery is open from 8.30am to 6pm from Monday to Friday.